 Enable the Ironic Prometheus Exporter service.

-Boot machines in the UEFI or BIOS mode by default (defaults to UEFI).
+Boot machines in the UEFI mode by default.

 Disable the configuration of the integrated DHCP server, allowing to use an external DHCP service.